 This is followed by Paul's insistence that the true God had not left them without witness, the witness of his kindness in providence.
-They were, therefore, without excuse for serving Greek gods.
+They were, therefore, without excuse (anapologetos in the Greek or "without an argument") for serving Greek gods.
 Notice that Paul did not say, "It is understandable that you are worshipping these vain idols because you have not had sufficient evidence of the true God."
 The Romans passage makes it plain that men who worship false gods have no excuse, not because they have not heard the gospel of Jesus Christ, special revelation-something which would be excusable if there had been no one to tell them about it-but because they have not responded to general revelation with thanksgiving and adoration of the true God.